In this episode of Heart Wisdom, Jack helps us better navigate the mysteries of life and death by letting go of our attachments.

 Our Attachment (23:00) – How do we go about opening ourselves completely to life and love?
 Jack explains how the practice of non-attachment opens us to the vastness that life presents.
 He relays the words of his teacher, Ajahn Chah, who, like the Buddha, taught that our suffering and isolation come from attachment.

 “Non-attachment doesn’t mean that we are not relating, but it means to be present without the grasping or controlling.”

-Letting Go (29:55) – If we give up all of our attachments, then what becomes of things like relationships, social justice?
+Letting Go (29:55) – If we give up all of our attachments, then what becomes of things like relationships, and social justice?
 How do we operate in this life after letting go of attachment?
-Jack explains the different capacity available to us beyond control and attachment.
-With dedication, commitment and care we can bring our best selves to everything life has to offer without any attachment to the results.
+Jack explains the different capacities available to us beyond control and attachment.
+With dedication, commitment, and care we can bring our best selves to everything life has to offer without any attachment to the results.